Steps to becoming vegan

 Step 4: Get support from other vegans and get involved in promoting veganism

 Finally, get in touch with other vegans, both for your own support and to move towards becoming active in vegan advocacy.
 There are many online and real-life groups on Facebook, Meetup and elsewhere.
-Find some in your area by checking Vegan Australia's list of vegan groups in Australia or our up-to-date vegan events listing.
+Find some in your area by checking Vegan Australia's list of vegan groups in Australia or check our guide to finding vegan events near you.
 You will find there are many people happy to help you with any questions you may have.
 Mingling with other vegans (both in-person and online) will not only provide information and support, but probably new friendships too.
 You may also like to visit a vegan festival or market near you, where you will find a variety of information and stalls.

 You will help animals even more by helping other people understand the issues.
 Use whatever talents you have to peacefully promote to others the idea of a future world where animals are no longer exploited.
 For more, see Help animals by telling others about veganism below.